Bader-ed/BAYmod/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: